Central University of Kerala: Academic programmes

+Undergraduate programs

+The university offers a 6-semester BA program in International Relations, available at the Capital Center Campus in Thiruvananthapuram.
+It is the only institution in Kerala offering this program.

+Academic year 2023-24 onwards, the university also began a four-year Integrated Teacher Education Program (ITEP), which includes BA-B.Ed., BSc-B.Ed., and BCom-B.Ed.
+The ITEP consists of eight semesters, covering field-based experiences, teaching practice, and internships.
+The program includes general studies such as Mathematics, Science, Social Sciences, Humanities, and Commerce, along with professional studies in education, curriculum, and teaching methods.

 Postgraduate programs

 The duration of the postgraduate programme is 4 semesters.
 Each semester has a duration of 16–18 weeks, with 5 working days and 30 instructional hours per week.

 The programmes are organised under Choice Based Credit and Semester (CBCS) pattern.
 Students are offered two types of courses: